FosterSetor9060/alx-low_level_programming/README.md

 - **Checker Release:** August 30, 2023, 6:00 AM
 - An auto review will be launched at the deadline.

+### General

+- **Allowed Editors:** vi, vim, emacs
+- All files will be compiled on Ubuntu 20.04 LTS using `gcc`, with the options `-Wall -Werror -Wextra -pedantic -std=gnu89`.
+- All code files should end with a newline character.
+- A `README.md` file at the root of the project folder is mandatory.
+- Your code should adhere to the Betty style.
+It will be checked using `betty-style.pl` and `betty-doc.pl`.
+- Do not use global variables.
+- Limit each file to a maximum of 5 functions.
+- Do not use standard library functions like `printf`, `puts`, etc.
+- You can use the `_putchar` function.
+- Do not include `_putchar.c` as we will use our own file for it.
+- Prototypes of all functions and the `_putchar` function should be included in a header file named `main.h`.
+Don't forget to push your header file.
+- Avoid using any kind of loops.
+- Do not use static variables.

 ## Learning Objectives

 By completing this project, you will achieve the following learning objectives: